2026 Sponsors and Venues

 1126 SW Park Ave.

-We are back at the First Congregational United Church of Christ for our fourth festival in a row.
-Catch the Bigfoot Poetry Festival’s 2025 Finals Stage at the UCC on the park blocks the evening of Saturday, July 12th, where the top four teams will compete to find out who’ll be taking home first this year!
+We are back at the First Congregational United Church of Christ for our fifth festival in a row.
+Catch the Bigfoot Poetry Festival’s 2026 Finals Stage at the UCC on the park blocks the evening of Saturday, June 27th, where the top four teams will compete to find out who’ll be taking home first this year!

 Guilder Coffee